lrkrol/SEREEGA/docs/README.md

 It is recommended to have MATLAB 2014b or higher with the DSP toolbox installed.
 SEREEGA's core functionality requires R2013b.
 This is primarily due to the use of `addParameter` rather than `addParamValue`; if your MATLAB does not support `addParameter`, try exchanging all those references with `addParamValue`.
 That should restore basic functionality.
 Some plotting functions rely on the `boundary` function introduced in R2014b.
 Some signal generation functions depend on the DSP toolbox version 8.6 (R2014a) or higher.

-[EEGLAB](https://sccn.ucsd.edu/eeglab) is used for a number of functions, and should be started before generating a lead field as EEGLAB's `readlocs` is use to add channel location information.
+[EEGLAB](https://sccn.ucsd.edu/eeglab) is used for a number of functions, and should be started before generating a lead field as EEGLAB's `readlocs` is used to add channel location information.
 SEREEGA was tested with EEGLAB 13.6.5b.

 When using the New York Head, as in this tutorial, make sure you have the [New York Head (ICBM-NY) lead field in MATLAB format](http://www.parralab.org/nyhead) in your path.
 Similarly, the [Pediatric Head Atlases](https://www.pedeheadmod.net) must also first be obtained separately, if you intend to use those.
 When using FieldTrip to generate a custom lead field, the file `/fileio/ft_read_sens` from the FieldTrip directory will be necessary.
 FieldTrip can be installed as an EEGLAB plug-in.